unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/CustomSort/Readme.md

 jar -cvmf manifest.mf javaSort.jar *.class
 ```

-(You can run the java separately with: java -jar javaSort.jar (but that requires the output of the customSortV6.sh)
+(You can run the java separately with: java -jar javaSort.jar (but that requires the output of the customSort.sh)

 2. Open (WSL) Ubuntu (16.04) and browse in terminal(=command prompt for Linux) to: "the folder this Readme.md is in"/compileYourself/javaCustomSort/src/customSortTaskwarrior/

 3. Enter:
-./customSortV6.sh
+./customSort.sh

 4. Wait for 3+minutes